eosnewyork/EOSEasyContract/README.md

 Getting Started
 ------------

-1. Download ( https://github.com/eosnewyork/EOSEasyContract/releases ) and decompress the software (In this example we'll dempress the .zip file to a folder c:\tools\EOSEasyContract)
+1. Download ( https://github.com/eosnewyork/EOSEasyContract/releases ) and decompress the software (in this example we'll decompress the .zip file to a folder c:\tools\EOSEasyContract)

 2. Initialize you environment